Abdul Kadir Shamsuddin

-Tan Sri Abdul Kadir bin Shamsuddin (3 November 1920 – 8 November 1978) was a Malaysian civil servant who served as the 4th Chief Secretary to the Government from 1970 to 1978.
+Abdul Kadir bin Shamsuddin (3 November 1920 – 8 November 1978) was a Malaysian civil servant who served as the 4th Chief Secretary to the Government from 1970 to 1978.

 Early life

 Abdul Kadir Shamsuddin was born in Kajang, Selangor Darul Ehsan, Federated Malay States.

 After graduating from Kajang High School in 1939 he was appointed Assistant Post Controller before receiving a scholarship to study economics at Raffles College, Singapore.
 His intelligence was evident while still demanding.
 This can be seen when he was awarded the "Queen's Scholarship" to further his studies in law at Bristol University, England in 1947.